Alaa Fed Her Baby Sugar Water, and 6 More Stories of Raising Infants Without Food

 Nutrition support is helping women in Elizabeth’s community deliver healthier babies.

 Seven months into her current pregnancy, Elizabeth walks two hours to the local clinic where a small number of staff — a nurse, a midwife, a medical student and an aid — take care of hundreds of women and children every week.
-She’s also enrolled in the WFP-supported Better Nutrition program:
+She’s also enrolled in the U.N.
+World Food Programme-supported Better Nutrition program:

 “My first three children were not part of this program and I can see the difference between them and the ones who did,” says Elizabeth.